Chemical Management Addressing hazardous discharge

-Chemicals are used throughout the production cycle of most garments, from fabric dyeing to creating unique finishes.
-According to some estimates, the global apparel industry accounts for 25% of manufacturing chemical usage.
-The discharge of these chemicals threatens local water sources; contamination could affect people living in surrounding communities.
+The global apparel industry accounts for high amounts of manufacturing chemical use, and the discharge of these chemicals can threaten local water sources and affect people living in surrounding communities.

 We are addressing chemical use and discharge within our supply chain.